c0debreaker/c0debreaker.github.io/_posts/2014-04-08-heart-bleed-post.md

 ---
 layout: post
-title: PoC to capture data via the Heartbleed Bug, Apr8
+title: PoC to capture data via the Heartbleed Bug
-description: "A simple proof of concept on how to capture data on server running OpenSSL"
+description: "A simple proof of concept on how to capture data on server running OpenSSL!
+April 8"
 tags: [heartbeat bug, hacking, exploitation]
 comments: true
 ---